matslil/sisdel/sisdel.md

 Sisdel is an experimental language intended to examine how to make dependency tracking as accessible, useful and simple as possible.
-It also intends to broaden the scope to also include modern challenges such as security, privacy, license conforment, concurrency and distributed design.
+It also intends to broaden the scope to also include modern challenges such as security, privacy, conforming to license, concurrency and distributed design.

-Why Sisdel? {#whysisdel}
+Why Sisdel?
 ===========
 Sisdel is data driven, dependency tracking and declarative language.
 It has evolved from the observation that data survives way